 3 – Too Many Choices: Restaurants today like The Cheesecake Factory or its equally impressive sibling, Grand Lux, have menus like old-fashioned encyclopedias.
 And while you can successfully navigate the abundance of indulgent options to make healthy choices, your willpower had better be fully charged.

 Unfortunately, many people stumble into these restaurants unprepared, lose their minds, and, as my Dad used to say, end up with eyes bigger than their stomachs and ultimately eat way too much.
-And you know, there’s nothing wrong with that occasionally; however, if you’re trying to make a significant change in your body composition and you’re hitting your favorite spot regularly, the odds are stacked against you.
+And you know, occasionally, there’s nothing wrong with that; however, if you’re trying to make a significant change in your body composition and hitting your favorite spot regularly, the odds are stacked against you.

 My Client Gio